jonyamagiri/projectPad/README.md

 - [x] **Secure Data Management:** ProjectPad ensures that users' data is secure and protected.
 The app provides encryption and data backup features, allowing users to safeguard their notes and related information.

 ***Future***
-- [ ] **Streamlined Project Management:** ProjectPad streamlines the lab project management process, enabling users to manage their projects more efficiently.
-The app provides tools for task management, project tracking, and collaboration, allowing users to focus on their work and achieve their goals.
+- [ ] **Streamlined Project Management:** ProjectPad will streamline the lab project management process, enabling users to manage their projects more efficiently.
+The app will provide tools for task management, project tracking, and collaboration, allowing users to focus on their work and achieve their goals.

 ## Screenshots